Smudgey/api-gateway-async-example/README.md

 The term asynchronous means the client never blocks for a response to the API gateway service call.
 The client first makes a request to an async API service which submits the requested task for processing off-line, and the client then makes polling API requests (every 3-4 seconds) to validate if the off-line task has completed.
 This means short lived socket connections and no read delays with the client.
 Which results in short lived API gateway connections.

-In order to reduce a number fine grained services exposed to clients, the micro-service async library provides the ability for defining course grained long running services.
+In order to reduce the number of fine grained services exposed to clients, the micro-service async library provides the ability for defining course grained long running services.

 Please see the following links

 1. play-async library overview - <https://github.com/hmrc/play-async/blob/master/README.md> This library forms the foundactions of the async library.
-2. microservice-async library overrview - <https://github.com/hmrc/microservice-async/blob/master/README.md> This library encapsulates the generic parts of the microservice async library in order to remove code duplication for common components.
+2. microservice-async library overrview - <https://github.com/hmrc/microservice-async/blob/master/README.md> This library encapsulates the generic parts of the micro-service async library in order to remove code duplication for common components.

-##Code Snippets
+##Example

 In order for a micro-service to utilize the async framework, the following integration is required.